 a sour taste in the mouth of many a customer,

+many a partner, and (certainly) many an investor.
 These things live with you.
 It was partly to

 change this reputation that Sanjiv Sidhu hired

 Sam Nakane, who was indeed beginning to make a difference.
+Given how

 much had to be done, Sam's sudden and unexplained disappearance